umbralcalc/foxi/README.md

 ### Futuristic Observations and their eXpected Information

 Using information theory and Bayesian inference this python package computes a suite of expected utilities given futuristic observations in a flexible and user-friendly way.
 In principle, all one needs to make use of foxi is a set of n-dim prior samples for each model and one set of n-dim samples from the current data.

+05/08/2018 - New features including support for forecast Fisher matrices!!!
+Example script to follow in due course.

 ### The expected utilities used include...